UsuarioDiez/bouncing-ball/README.md

 ![movement](https://user-images.githubusercontent.com/66703976/189496213-06f789e9-0211-4860-aa91-e1f6b66b3ace.PNG)

-Gives you a .dat file with x and y positions, using Pov-RAY or another similar tool you can have something like this:
+Gives you a .dat file with x and y positions, using Pov-RAY or another similar tool you can have something like the following video by rendering the positions and fixing each frame to last ~1/30s: